This baked salmon recipe creates a quick and easy weeknight meal. Flaky oven baked fish with a coating of zippy horseradish and honey mustard glaze.

 Do you cook salmon with the skin on?

-Yes, for this baked salmon recipe, we use skin-on salmon filets.
-You can remove the skin if you want to, but keeping it on makes preparing the dish much easier.
-Also, the skin is edible and contains the same nutrients found in the flesh.
-The skin easily peels away after it’s cooked for removal.
+Yes, for this recipe, we use skin-on filets.
+You can remove the skin if you want to, but salmon skin is edible and contains the same nutrients found in the flesh.
+The skin is easy to peel away after the fish is cooked.

 Because fish doesn’t need much time to cook, this dinner comes together quickly.
 You will want to buy salmon filets that are about 1-inch thick at the thickest portion.